-Through Art Market & You, Art From Us provides you with Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
-In this article, we explore the Trouble at the Sackler Trust.
+Through Art Market & You, Art From Us provides you Analysis, Opinion and Factual Reports regarding the current on-goings of the Global Art Market.
+In this article, we discuss the Sackler Trust

 The art world knows the Sacklers as generous donors and promoters of arts & culture.
 A lesser known fact, until recently, was that the British family are also the owners of Purdue Pharma.

 Purdue Pharma L.P. is the Sacklers’ primary money making venture.
 The pharmaceuticals company, founded in the late 19th century, is based out the United States.
 The controversy with Purdue Pharma is with regard to their pain killer, OxyContin.
-OxyContin is known to contain opioids which can cause addictions and even death.
-A lawsuit was filed in Oklahoma, against the company for producing and aggressively marketing the drug, thus making it freely available in the market.
+Because OxyContin is known to contain opioids which can cause addictions and even death.
+A lawsuit was filed in Oklahoma, against the company.
+The company is accused of producing the drug.
+Further, they are responsible for aggressively marketing it.
+And thus making it freely available in the market.
 On 26th March, 2019, Purdue Pharma decided to settle the suit for $270 million.

-Irrespective of the on-goings of the lawsuit, the accusation that Purdue Pharma has promoted drug abuse in the United States is sufficient to have damages the reputation of the Sacklers.
+Irrespective of the on-goings of the lawsuit, the accusation that Purdue Pharma has promoted drug abuse in the United States is sufficient to have damaged the reputation of the Sacklers.

 For now, the Saklers have announced that they will not take on any new philanthropic funding.
 Theresa Sackler stated: